Nabizzle/GoPro-App/Docs/README.md

 have to manually refresh them after this, but they will auto refresh when resolution and frame rate change.

 ## Troubleshooting the Connection
-The GoPro will not always connect correctly when the connection is opened in the app even if the GoPro says the connection occured.
+The GoPro will not always connect correctly when the connection is opened in the app even if the GoPro says the connection occurred.
 This is because the GoPro will confirm early in the connection process, but the full connection requires a bluetooth and wifi connection to the GoPro.
-If the connection confirmation appears, then you know the connection occured correctly.
+If the connection confirmation appears, then you know the connection occurred correctly.
 If not, then try the following:

 1. Retry pairing form the beginning
 2. Restart the app and then pairing